Captive Insurance Companies

 An association or group captive is owned by several parents, such as those that belong to a trade or association.
 An association or group captive is like a pure captive but it underwrites the risks of a group of companies, thus the name.
-Frequently, these captives were referred to as trade association insurance companies or as risk retention groups.
+Frequently, these captives were called trade association insurance companies or as risk retention groups.
 The term risk retention group is a group owned captive organized under the Risk Retention Act.

 Businesses that are too small to form captives of their own may be able to use a sponsored captive, which is a captive created by an unrelated 3rd party.
 The sponsored captive provides a cell captive to each of its members, where the capital invested by the business is only used to cover the losses of that business; a cell captive is not exposed to the losses of the other cell captives.
-Some sponsored captives may only charge a fee for a cell captive, which is often referred to as a rental captive.
+Some sponsored captives may only charge a fee for a cell captive, often called a rental captive.
 A business using a cell captive may eventually be able to form its own captive if it accumulates sufficient reserves.
 A sponsored captive is owned by its members and each member has a voting privilege over the control of the sponsored captive.

 Benefits and Drawbacks of Captives